milanych/lap3week1day2-Pokemon/instructions.md

 - Exercise #1: 1h
 - Exercise #2: 1h

-Note that times are approximate and you can decide how much time you spent on each exercise
+Note that times are approximate and you can decide how much time you spend on each exercise

 ### Team